scipp/beamlime/docs/user-guide/services.md

 ```

 This will start the Zookeeper, Kafka broker, and all the necessary services for the monitor data dashboard.
+It will take a minute or two for the services to start fully.
 Navigate to `http://localhost:8000` to see the dashboard.